Parathion: Insecticidal activity

 The phosphate ester is more reactive in organisms than the phosphorothiolate ester, as the phosphorus atoms become much more electropositive.

 Parathion Resistance is a special case of acetylcholinesterase inhibitor resistance.

+Parathion is toxic to most forms of wildlife in addition to insects if not applied at correct concentrations.

 Degradation

 Degradation of parathion leads to more water-soluble products.
-Hydrolysis, which deactivates the molecule, occurs at the aryl ester bond resulting in diethyl thiophosphate and 4-nitrophenol.
+Hydrolysis, which deactivates the molecule, occurs at the aryl ester bond resulting in diethyl thiophosphate and 4-nitrophenol: